How to Setup a Norse Pagan Altar ( Complete list of supplies needed )

 Read our guide on Candle Colors here.

 Candles can also be an offering and they represent the element of fire.
 They come in a variety of sizes as well.
-I usually use pillar candles for my inside altar and votive candles to take with me outside.
+I usually use taper and pillar candles for my inside altar and votive candles to take with me outside.

 Candle safety is important to consider.
 The National Candle Association offers some great tips on maintaining your candles and using safe practices.